pygreece/community/organization/bylaws/en.md

 Post election, the newly elected board decides the roles as they are described in the board structure section.

-## PyGreece Community ByLaws
+## PyGreece Community Principals

-Below you can find the ByLaws of PyGreece Community, the Greek Python Community managed by the PyGreece AMKE.
-The rules of PyGreece AMKE entity are different and can be found here (TODO: Link to the doc).
+Below you can find the main principals of PyGreece Community, the Greek Python Community managed by the PyGreece AMKE.
+The byLaws of PyGreece AMKE entity are different and can be found [here](https://publicity.businessportal.gr/company/180308907000).

 1. The name of the community is "PyGreece Community", abbreviated "PyGreece".